Skip to main content

 Users that have not yet verified their email, their account will appear like this:

-After verifying your email, a pop up will appear asking for you to fill in some registration questions.
-You can choose to do this later and press on the "X" in the right hand corner.
+After verifying your email, a pop up will appear asking for you to fill in some demographic registration questions.
+These can be set to optional or required.

 Users that have not yet given an answer to these registration questions can do so later by pressing on "complete profile" in their account: